TynanSylvester/TyD/Readme.md

 #### Record names

 A record's name can contain any alphanumeric character, underscore, or hyphen (`a-zA-Z0-9_-`).
+Names must contain at least one alphabetical character (`a-zA-Z`).

     player_speed        50
     enemy7Speed         70
     Jenny-Phone-Number  8675309
-    1                   "The first level is very easy."

 ### String